yjg30737/pyqt-dark-calculator/README.md

 PyQt dark theme calculator

 ## Note
-I'm working on "new" feature(It doesn't work properly).
+I'm working on "new" feature(It doesn't work properly.
+Not only that, there are a lot of errors.
+I will fix those errors as fast as i can.

 ## Feature
 * Basic operation supported by most of the calculators(e.g. Arithmetic operation, square root, round)